-- Tailers or gaff-hooks are illegal to possess in National Parks.
+- Tailers or gaff hooks are illegal to possess in National Parks.

 - Possession of fishing equipment that is illegal or having fishing equipment near streams during closed seasons can result in seizure.

 - It is unlawful to fish with a line having more than one artificial fly or other type of bait (or any combination) attached.
-Lure/fly or bait cannot be capable of catching more that one fish at a time.
+Lure/fly or bait cannot be capable of catching more than one fish at a time.

-- It is unlawful to fish with a lure that has more that two single hooks or two gang hooks, or a single hook and one gang hook.
+- It is unlawful to fish with a lure that has more than two single hooks or two gang hooks, or a single hook and one gang hook.
 Gang hooks cannot have more than three hooks on them.